effekt-lang/effekt/examples/features/captures.effekt.md

 ```

 Since `parallelWrong` expects two arbitrary blocks as arguments, these blocks may capture arbitrary capabilities.
-Running both in parallel can have non-deterministic side-effects or introduce data races.
+Running both in parallel can have non-deterministic side effects or introduce data races.
 Thus, we need to enforce that both `f` and `g` are pure, that is, do not capture any capabilities.

 ```